 My art is printed by a third party company, so I have to submit my order at least a week in advance.
 I have to ensure the printer has the image and then decide how many of each medium I want.
 The printer then sends me proof of the order, I make any corrections, then we finalize, and the printing begins.

 Usually, the order’s ready within one week and I drive to the printer to pick up and pay.
 Once I have my prints, I sign, title, and number (if it’s a limited edition) each print.
 If the medium is a print, not canvas or metal, I have the additional step of bagging each individual image.
 I wear gloves to help prevent damage to the prints.
 Then I confirm they’re all bagged correctly, including envelopes for notecards.

 The Final Cut

-Next come the final decisions about which art to take to the show.
-Some things to consider are geographical location of the show, what size space I have there, and how much art I have space to display.
+Next, come the final decisions about which art to take to the show.
+Some things to consider are the geographical location of the show, what size space I have there, and how much art I have space to display.
 I then pick out each piece, from notecards to large paper prints, and put them all together to be packed and transported.